A criminal defence specialist with a practice beyond his years. Charlie is an intelligent and thoughtful lawyer and a

 R v.
 Owen - Multi-million pound ‘misallocation' of Welsh Assembly Grant Funding into the Aquaculture industry (worms basically) - 5 years of Police investigation - highly political - VHCC - Led Junior in Trial set down for 4 months in Cardiff CC

 R v.
-Baker - Operation Dougal 2 - Multi-million pound conspiracy to defraud, allied money laundering charges, allegations of perverting the course of justice and Consumer Protection Regulation infringements; all concerning the use of copycat websites.
-Led Junior in Trial listed for 8-10 weeks - Teesside CC - acquitted of all 6 counts.
+Baker - Operation Dougal 2 - Multi-million pound conspiracy to defraud, allied money laundering charges, allegations of perverting the course of justice and Consumer Protection Regulations infringements; all concerning the use of copycat websites.
+Led Junior in Trial 10 weeks - Teesside CC - acquitted of all 6 counts.

 R v.
 Singh - Complex case concerning a black money scam which results in a man's untimely death - Manslaughter, false imprisonment, perverting the course of justice - pathology, telecoms data, voice recognition - Led Junior - 7 weeks - Nottingham CC before a HCJ - acquitted of all counts